batram/UCH-CustomBlocks/README.md

+# Custom Blocks
+This is an `Ultimate Chicken Horse` `BepInEx` mod that adds custom blocks and allows you place pieces in the background.
+Currently many new custom blocks are work in progress, so expect things to be broken.

 # Background Blocks
-This is an `Ultimate Chicken Horse` `BepInEx` mod that allows you place pieces in the background.
+Allows you place pieces in the background.
 Works with online saves, but background pieces will not appear for users without the mod.